ibm-cloud-docs/Cloudant/api/using_views.md

 ```
 {: codeblock}

-### Example that uses the command line to apply correct filtering and sorting to a global query:
+### Example that uses the command line to apply correct filtering and sorting to a global query

 ```sh
 curl "https://$ACCOUNT.cloudant.com/$DATABASE/_design/$DDOC/_view/by_ingredient?descending=true&startkey="egg"&endkey="carrots"" \